profsmith89/ctps/_sources/chap01.md

 Both the IDE and the Jupyter notebook application are using the same Python interpreter, but we experienced two different behaviors.
 Let's understand this difference because it will help us to build a mental model of the Python interpreter's operation.

+## The interactive interpreter

-**The interactive interpreter.** The console panel in an IDE isn't just a place where we see the results of the execution of our script, but it is also where we can feed pieces of Python code directly to the *interactive* Python interpreter.
+The console panel in an IDE isn't just a place where we see the results of the execution of our script, but it is also where we can feed pieces of Python code directly to the *interactive* Python interpreter.
 This is like asking the actor to read one line of your script so that you can see how it sounds, or in our case, what the line causes the interpreter to do.

 Let's feed the two lines of our script to the interactive Python interpreter one at a time.